 All children are supported in lessons by having the opportunity to make use of a range of resources, ensuring concrete, pictorial and abstract methods are accessible to all.

-Fluency comes from deep knowledge and practice.
+Fluency comes from deep knowledge and practise.
 At early stages, explicit teaching of multiplication tables is important in the journey towards fluency and contributes to quick and efficient mental calculation.
-We teach multiplication both through progressive teaching sequences (beginning in Year One) and through daily multiplication chanting and recall of the times tables appropriate for each year group.
-At Hill West we teach multiplication tables in the following year groups so that children are proficient in the rapid recall of all multiplication tables up to 12×12 by the end of Year 4
+We teach multiplication both through progressive teaching sequences and through daily multiplication chanting and recall of the times tables appropriate for each year group.
+At Brookvale Primary School, we teach multiplication tables in the following year groups so that children are proficient in the rapid recall of all multiplication tables up to 12×12 by the end of Year 4.

 – Year 2- 2s, 5s and 10s